 I agree, that would make the workflow faster.
 I could even envision to have the same tool be re-applied without any modifier pressed, until the user right clicks or hits enter or escape or something like that.
 We'd just have to make sure to indicate that by changing the mouse cursor.

-#2 Updated by Peter Schneider about 1 month ago
+#2 Updated by Peter Schneider 6 months ago

 I also agree that this feature would greatly enhance the workflow.